 Parents might exhaust their assets

 “One of the most likely reasons why you might not receive an inheritance is because of end-of-life health care expenses,” said Linda P. Jones, a self-made millionaire and host of the Be Wealthy and Smart podcast.
 Your parents could live a long time in a nursing home or require round-the-clock home health care, which can be very expensive, she pointed out.

-Genworth’s Cost of Care Survey for 2017 shows that the national average cost of a private room in a nursing home was $97,455 per year.
-Hiring a home health aide for 44 hours per week year-round costs an average of $49,192.1 A year of chemotherapy in a hospital outpatient department costs an average of $102,395, and three months of radiation therapy cost an average of $35,761, according to a 2015 analysis by DrugWatch.com, a patient advocacy website.2 Another study found that in the last five years of life, the costs of a person with dementia, on average, total more than $287,000 (in 2010 dollars).3
+Genworth’s Cost of Care Survey for 2019 shows that the national average cost of a private room in a nursing home was $102,200 per year.
+Hiring a home health aide for 44 hours per week year-round costs an average of $52,624.1 Average costs for cancer treatment run in the $150,000 range, according to the AARP.2 Another study found that in the last five years of life, the costs of a person with dementia, on average, total more than $287,000 (in 2010 dollars).3

 Even if parents do not burn through their savings on end-of-life care, they might spend most of their money on living expenses and checking items off their bucket list during retirement.
-(Calculator: How long will retirement savings last?)
+(Calculator: How much retirement money do you need?)

 The people who are retiring now are living an active lifestyle and are living longer, both of which cost money, said investment advisor representative Annalee Leonard, founder and president of Mainstay Financial Group in Pensacola, Florida.
 “Most of my clients today are saying that their goal is to take care of themselves and if that means there is no money left, so be it.”